durbanlegend/thag_rs/README.md

 ```
 ![Repl](replt.png)

-The REPL has file-backed searchable history and access to graphical and text-based editors such as VS Code, Zed, Helix, Vim, Nano etc. if its `reedline` editor falls short for a particular task.
+The REPL has file-backed searchable history and access to graphical and text-based editors such as VS Code, Zed, Helix, Vim, Nano etc. via the VISUAL or EDITOR environment variables, in case its `reedline` editor falls short for a particular task.
+The key bindings in the latter will depend on your terminal settings and you should probably not expect too much in the way of navigation shortcuts.

 ### * With standard input: